 The British Dietetic Association have produced guides to help ensure that older and vulnerable people are able to shop, and eat, well during the coronavirus outbreak.

 It includes information about store cupboard basics, a food shopping guide for older people and a guide on opening hours for all supermarkets, but please check with your local store before visiting.

 If you have cancer, you might be worried about how coronavirus affects you.
 The most important thing is to follow the advice from the NHS and your healthcare team.

 Get advice and information from:

 If a family member or friend is living with a terminal illness, or if you have a terminal illness yourself, you may be worried about coronavirus (COVID-19).
 Some people living with a terminal illness may be at higher risk of experiencing more serious complications from coronavirus.

-Local Alzheimer’s Society teams will continue to provide information, support and guidance to those who need it.
-However there are some changes to how this support is provided.
+The Derbyshire Dementia Support service are continuing to provide information, support and guidance to those who need it.
+However, there are some changes to how this support is provided.